cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 ### Array assignments

 It is possible to assign arrays using the assignment operator, assuming both arrays have the same size.
 Assignments can be chained.
-Assignments between internal and external arrays are also supported, as well as subarrays.
+Assignments between external, internal and remote arrays are supported, as well as subarrays.
 Examples:

 ```
 external cell1 a[10];